Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 In one scenario you can describe yourself as the system.
 In this case, your eyes are the sensor, your brain is the computation unit, and your hands are the actuator (pressing the levers to stop your bike).

 In another scenario, you can describe your bike as the system.
 In this case, the levers are the sensors.
-There is no computation unit, and the signal is directly transferred via a cable to the actuators breaks on the wheels.
+There is no computation unit, and the signal is directly transferred via a cable to the breaks (actuators on the wheels).

 **Q.1.a.** Pick a scenario of your own choice (include a photo if applicable).
 Define the system in this scenario.

 **Q.1.b.** Draw a generic system architecture with appropriate units.
+Label the input(s) and output(s) to the system.

 ## (Q2) GOOP Tube (50 pts)